Ready to Build?

 - Learn the details about the WaterSense new home specification and other background information about the WaterSense program.

-- Consult the Builder Resource Manual (PDF) (66 pp, 565K, About PDF) for more in-depth instruction to build a home to meet the requirements of the WaterSense New Homes Specification.
+- Consult the Builder Resource Manual (PDF) (75 pg, 1.38MB, About PDF) for more in-depth instruction to build a home to meet the requirements of the WaterSense New Home Specification.

-- If your landscape will have an irrigation system, find a professional certified by a WaterSense labeled program to design and install or audit a water-efficient system.
+- If your landscape will have an irrigation system, find an irrigation professional certified by a WaterSense labeled program to design or install and audit a water-efficient system.

 - Get homes inspected and certified to earn the label

 - Promote your WaterSense labeled homes.
-Use WaterSense partner tools to market homes and partnership.
+Use WaterSense partner tools to market your homes and partnership.